KattsonBastos/rossmann_sales_prediction/README.md

 - **cyclic transformation (for time-related variables):** since `day_of_week`, `month`, `day`, and `week_of_year` have a cyclical nature (for each period, they repeat their values, i.g. for each week, `day` goes from 1 to 7), we created new variables containing the sin and cossin for all of those variables to represent that cyclical nature.
 So, the following columns was created: `day_of_week_sin`, `day_of_week_cos`, `month_sin`, `month_cos`, `day_sin`, `day_cos`, `week_of_year_sin`, and `week_of_year_cos`

 ### Step 6: Feature Selection <p id="s6"></p>
 The focus here is to keep that variables that best explains the target variable.
-Here we followed the Occam’s Razor principle that a more simple explanations ( or models ) of the problem should be choosen instead of a complex one.
+Here we followed the Occam’s Razor principle that a more simple explanations ( or models ) of the problem should be chosen instead of a complex one.
 So, a model containing only the important features can better generalize (better make predictions).

 To help us decided what features to select, we performed Boruta on the dataset.
 Boruta is a wrapper method of feature selection, that is, a method that uses a Machine Learning algorithm to determine the best features.
 For more about this feature selection algorithms, we recommend [this post](https://towardsdatascience.com/boruta-explained-the-way-i-wish-someone-explained-it-to-me-4489d70e154a).